jomarcenter-mjm/RPGMakerJavascriptPluginSnippet/Prefix.md

 ### MZ Only
-List of snippets code that can only run on MZ
+List of snippets code that can only run on MZ !rmmzStart - Similar to !rmmvStart This create the body of the plugin
 @target - added @target only works on MZ
+@requiredAssets - include a file when working on project
+@command - (NEED PROPER DOCUMENTATION)
+@noteParam - (NEED PROPER DOCUMENTATION)
+@arg - (NEED PROPER DOCUMENTATION)
+@base - add a require dependency
+@order - add a orderbefore and after block